England’s B-Lines network will give pollinating insects a boost

 B-Lines is a big solution to a big problem – the declines in our wild pollinators.
 In living memory, the sight and sounds of pollinators have faded across the country as wildflower-rich habitats have disappeared.
 We must repair, enhance and connect our landscapes, building on work already underway and planned by communities, public bodies, businesses and farmers, ultimately restoring a vibrant land where insects are abundant, where they can pollinate our wildflowers and crops, and where they will continue to delight and inspire future generations.

 The completion of the England B-Lines map was supported by Defra.
 A national network of B-Line corridors has been mapped with the help of hundreds of national partners and experts.
 The map identifies a network of opportunities for nature – to connect the best remaining wildflower-rich habitats.
-However, it is now essential that action is taken to create the thousands of hectares of new habitat identified for pollinators, on the ground.
+However, it is now essential that action is taken to create the thousands of hectares of new habitat identified for pollinators on the ground.

 Environment minister Rebecca Pow said: “I am hugely grateful to Buglife for its continued commitment to action for our pollinating insects.
 Pollinators play a crucial role in food production and agriculture, and are also vital to our ecosystem.
 They are our unpaid army of friends.

-“During this unprecedented time, many of us have connected with nature more than ever before, I would urge everyone who can, to do simple things – like growing more flowers, growing them for a long a season as possible, and cutting grass less often (I’m doing this at home and the bees are loving the clover) – to ensure our precious pollinators thrive.”
+“During this unprecedented time, many of us have connected with nature more than ever before, I would urge everyone who can, to do simple things – like growing more flowers, growing them for as long a season as possible, and cutting grass less often (I’m doing this at home and the bees are loving the clover) – to ensure our precious pollinators thrive.”

 Catherine Jones, Pollinator Officer at Buglife says, “A complete England B-Lines network is a real landmark step in our mission to reverse insect declines and lend a helping hand to our struggling pollinators.
 We hope that organisations and people across England will help with our shared endeavour to create thousands of hectares of new pollinator-friendly wildflower habitats along the B-Lines.”